 One of the additions to this new camera system is C-RAW imaging files (Canon compresses RAW files).
 They are something the Canon M50 first implemented.
 And the response was so positive that Canon decided to add them to the EOS R.

 C-RAW files are 40% smaller than regular RAW files.
-They allow you to save space on your memory cards and subsequent disk space.
+They let you save space on your memory cards and disk drive.
 Best of all, you won’t see any degradation in image quality unless you push the files by multiple stops in post-production.

 Focusing and Burst Mode

-The Canon EOS R comes with a Dual Pixel CMOS AF system with 5,655 autofocus points.
+The Canon EOS R has a Dual Pixel CMOS AF system with 5,655 autofocus points.
 The AF system covers 100% of the frame vertically and 88% horizontally.
 It gives you outstanding performance across many different scenes and scenarios.

 If you’re familiar with Canon cameras, you will find the autofocus settings and modes on the EOS R similar to the Canon 6D Mark II and the 5D Mark IV.